I really want the antenna installed in my attic. Will that work?

 My HOA won’t let me install an antenna outdoors (and an attic antenna won’t work at my location)

-The FCC’s Over-the-Air Reception Devices Rule (OTARD) override your HOA’s restrictions.
-Your have right to install the following on roof you own or in an exclusive area:
+The FCC’s Over-the-Air Reception Devices Rule (OTARD) overrides your HOA’s restrictions.
+You have a right to install the following on the roof you own or in an exclusive use area:

 -Satellite dishes (≤1M/39″ diameter)

 -Fixed wireless antennas (≤1M/39″ diameter)